LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MRP_evaluation_result_after_find_similar_values_algorithm_execution_in_the_user_defined_pipeline.png%%

 Also, the figure \ref{MRP_evaluation_result_after_find_similar_values_algorithm_execution_in_the_user_defined_pipeline.png} illustrates, the measured values are plotted as a result of the filter algorithm.
 As the *IP_return_count* parameter is set to four, only the four most similar measurements are exported.
-It can be seen from the plotted *CoG* $\mu$T deviation values, that these are closest to an ideal Magnet with a CoG value of 0$\mu$T. This ideal value is calculated with the function *MRP.MRPSimulation.generate_simulated_reading*, with the same measurement parameters (magnet type, dimensions, sensor distance) as they correspond to the mechanical structure of the used hardware sensor in chapter \ref{d-full-sphere}.
+It can be seen from the plotted *(+cog)* $\mu$T deviation values, that these are closest to an ideal Magnet with a CoG value of 0$\mu$T. This ideal value is calculated with the function *MRP.MRPSimulation.generate_simulated_reading*, with the same measurement parameters (magnet type, dimensions, sensor distance) as they correspond to the mechanical structure of the used hardware sensor in chapter \ref{d-full-sphere}.

 If the alternative filter algorithm from chapter *Alternative Filter Algorithm Implementation* \ref{alternative-filter-algorithm-implementation} is executed at this point, the same result is returned if the magnet measurement with (+id) *5:0* is used as the reference magnet.